PrachitiB/PrachitiB/README.md

 This results in hybrid systems featuring structured data persistence, low-cost execution, and high explainability rather than blindly wrapping an LLM around an application.

 ---
-## 🧪 Workflow & Product Experiments
+## 🤖 AI, Data & Agentic Projects
-I’ve been exploring a simple question: **Where and how can AI help accelerate?**
-These projects are rapid product/workflow prototypes.
-They use deterministic workflows where appropriate, leveraging a core philosophy: **No unnecessary signup  immediate value  user-controlled next step.**
+A collection of applied systems and workflow prototypes exploring **where and how AI actually adds value**.
+Rather than applying LLMs blindly, these projects balance deterministic logic, structured data, and targeted AI reasoning to solve real-world problems.

 ### GTM Audit
 **Private source code · Built with Lovable, Supabase, GitHub & AI**